 *MANDATORY – NO EXCEPTIONS

-All students are required to participate in a monthly community service project with a small group of YLB classmates outside of YLB days and after school hours.
+All students are required to participate in a community service project with a small group of YLB classmates outside of YLB days and after school hours.
 Students can earn up to 30 hours of community service throughout the year.